sitamgithub-MSIT/MalDetect/README.md

 1. Run the `train_pipeline.py` file: `python -m src.pipeline.train_pipeline`
 2. The model will be trained on the dataset and the serialized model will be saved in the `artifacts/` directory.
 3. Comet ML and TensorBoard will log the model evaluation metrics.
-4. The model can be used for prediction by running the flask app through `app.py` which uses the saved model and uses `predict_pipeline.py` for prediction.
+4. The model can be used for prediction by running the flask app through `app.py` which uses the saved model and `predict_pipeline.py` for prediction.

 **Note**: The model training and evaluation process can be customized by changing the hyperparameters and configurations in the config.py file.
 Comet ML can help track this process in more detail.